usccolumbia/materialsatlas/docs/user-guide/hardness.md

 ### Background

+Hardness is a materials property with wide applications It is the ability of a material to resist localized plastic deformations which include indentation, scratching, densification, and fracture.
+Superhard materials (those that have hardness above 40 GPa) are used in many industrial applications including cutting, drilling, and polishing technologies.
+Predicting new superhard materials without performing many trial-and-error experiments is of great interest to industry.

-Hardness is a materials property with wide applications such as machine tools and electronics.
-A variety of machine learning models have been developed with both composition and structural desriptors for thermal conductivity prediction as reviewed in [^1].
-However, the key challenge of thermal conductivity prediction is the limited number labelled data samples.
-Quite a few studies have used from 80 to <200 labelled samples and demonstrated good (over-estimated) performance, which only interploate well within their highly redundant data set.
-Here we trained  composition based and structure based (using graph neural networks) thermal prediction models using a dataset with ~2700 samples [^2] with calculated thermal conductivity.
+A variety of machine learning models have been developed with both composition and structural desriptors for hardness conductivity prediction such as [^1],[^6], [^7].
+Here we use the hardness data from the MaterialsProject database to train a composition machine learning model and a deep graph neural network model with structure for hardness prediction.

 ### The Materials Hardness Prediction methods